min2ha/ukwa-site/content/target/46276/index.en.md

   "subject": "Brexit : Impact on Wales"
 }

-# External Affairs and Additional Legislation Committee (@SeneddEAAL) on Twitter

 The External Affairs and Additional Legislation Committee is the Assembly Wales Committee responsible for examining the implications for Wales of the UK’s withdrawal from the EU.